Christianity in Ghana

+Holy Trinity Anglican Cathedral in the capital Accra.

 Christianity is the religion with the largest Denomination in Ghana.
 Christian Life Charismatic Denomination, Catholics, Methodists, Anglicans, Presbyterians, Lutherans, Seventh-Day Adventists, Pentecostals, Baptists, Evangelical Charismatics, Latter-day Saints, etc.

 According to the census figures of the year 2000, out of Ghana's 18.8 million people, Christians made up 69 percent of the population of Ghana.
 The 2010 Population and Housing Census puts the figure at slightly over 71 percent of the total population of over 24 million people.
 A 2015 study estimated some 50,000 believers in Christ from a Muslim background.

 According to the 2021 census, 71.3% of the population belonged to a Christian denomination.

 History

 The arrival of the Europeans in 15th century into the then Gold Coast brought Christianity to the land.
 There were many different cultural groups across the West African region who were practicing different forms of spirituality.
 As the Europeans explored and took control of parts of the country during the colonial days, so did their religion.